bashojs/basho/README.md

 basho --printerror '["a,b", 10, "c,d"]' -j 'x.split(",")'
 ```

-Note that ignoreerror and printerror must not be preceded by any option except the --import option.
+Note that ignoreerror and printerror must not be preceded by any option except the -i/--import option.

 ## Real world examples